Skip to main content

 Teaching methods

-You will also benefit from our investment in specialist simulation software, which brings your learning to life by putting you in charge of a virtual company.
+These will be enhanced with innovative technology that facilitates participation in instant anonymous polls and comprehension tests.
+You'll also benefit from our investment in specialist simulation software.
+This enriches your learning experience by placing you in charge of a virtual company.

 Assessment methods